eclipse-archived/codewind/src/pfe/file-watcher/server/test/README.md

 - **IMAGE_PUSH_REGISTRY_NAMESPACE**: eclipse-che
 - **USER_DEVFILE**: https://raw.githubusercontent.com/eclipse/codewind-che-plugin/master/devfiles/latest/devfile.yaml

 Don't have a Che instance?
 No worries, use the `che-setup.sh` script from https://github.com/eclipse/codewind-che-plugin/tree/master/scripts to deploy a che instance with codewind.
-More on how to deploy che automatically on the link above.
+More on how to deploy che automatically [here](https://github.com/eclipse/codewind-che-plugin/blob/master/scripts/README.md).

-## Developing new test
+## Developing new tests

 ### Unit Test Suite